Big Agnes Roxy Ann 15 Review

 The Roxy Ann uses DownTek hydrophobic down that makes it more resistant to moisture and will, in theory, keep the down's loft longer, and thus keep you warm when wet.
 We think this is a relatively versatile bag, but it is still too heavy for extended backpacking trips, and not warm enough to stretch it to the limits of the three seasons it is meant for.

 We are disappointed in how heavy this sleeping bag is, weighing in at 2.75 lbs.
 We think having the fill on only the top of the bag is very clever and a great way to save weight, but this bag seems to get a lot of extra weight from its pad sleeve.
 The sleeve is very large and made from heavy, bulky material.
-We think a lot of weight could be saved by using a lighter weight material and having a sleeve that is not the entire length of the bag, like on the Sierra Designs Backcountry Bed 700 - Women's.
+We think a lot of weight could be saved by using a lighter weight material and having a sleeve that is not the entire length of the bag.
 If you're a person that goes on car camping trips more often, this contender would be easy to throw in the backseat, and weight would not be an issue.

 This bag comes with a nice mesh storage sack as well as a medium sized stuff sack.
-The Roxy Ann can compress down smaller if you purchase a compression sack, but it is not as small as the Rab Neutrino 400 - Women's because of the bulky pad sleeve materials.
+The Roxy Ann can compress down smaller if you purchase a compression sack, but because of the bulky pad sleeve materials, it's still fairly bulky and not the most packable.

 We like the idea behind Big Agnes's quilt-like design with the loft only on top, but think the pad sleeve could use some tweaking to help with weight and warmth.
-We also like the small exterior storage pocket although we prefer interior stow pockets, like in the Marmot Phase 20.
+We also like the small exterior storage pocket although we prefer interior stow pockets.
 We also enjoy its quality materials.

-This bag is great for 2-3 season camping trips, especially for someone who wants lots of room to move around.
+This bag is great for two to three season camping trips, especially for someone who wants lots of room to move around.
 We would take it on short backpacking trips and other camping trips where weight is less of a concern, in warmer climates.

 A decent value for the money, the Roxy Ann is a great choice for someone who wants to camp in warmer weather and move around freely in her sleeping bag.
-We felt (literally) that the 15-degree rating is false and this bag would do better around 32F.
+We felt (literally) that the 15-degree rating is false and is better suited for temperatures around 32F.